ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

     ```

     - Note: This step might be re-required after updates, will be noted in commit notes if needed.

-### Link with Netlify

-Note: Only needed if you are going to commit binary files hosted on Git LFS (.png, .jpg, .gif, .mov, .mp4, .zip, .webm).

-- Follow steps 1, 2, and 3 at the top of this tutorial: <https://docs.netlify.com/large-media/setup/> to link your account with Netlify.

 ### Spin up the Platform